FREQUENTLY ASKED QUESTIONS

 Does every child have to pay the Skate Canada Membership Fee or is it one fee per family?

-The $32.70 Skate Canada membership fee must be paid for every skater registered with the Gloucester Skating Club.
-This fee provides insurance for each member providing our club and skaters a safe environment in which we can enjoy skating.
+The $32.70 Skate Canada membership fee, $3.00 Skate Canada Safe Sport fee and GSC’s $5.00 skater development fee must be paid for every skater registered with the Gloucester Skating Club.
+Our club skater development fee provides funds for training our coaches and program assistants, for purchasing new teaching aids and incentives for our skaters.
+The membership and safe sport fee provides insurance for each member providing our club and skaters a safe environment in which we can enjoy skating.
 It also allows our club to purchase CanSkate supplies such as badges, report cards, etc from Skate Canada.
 If you move away from Ottawa, you can register in any Skate Canada club in your new city and start at the badge level you left off at in GSC!

 Will the sessions fill up quickly?